Inuit Sled Dog International

 Extract from The Canadian Inuit Dog: Canada's Heritage by Genevieve Montcombroux

-In 1972, government biologist William (Bill Carpenter) and John McGrath, an economic developmentn officer for the Northwest Territories government, initiated the "Eskimo Dog Project", which Bill implemented with the creation of The Canadian Eskimo Dog Research Foundation.
+In 1972, government biologist William (Bill Carpenter) and John McGrath (passed away February 6, 2013), an economic development officer for the Northwest Territories government, initiated the "Eskimo Dog Project", which Bill implemented with the creation of The Canadian Eskimo Dog Research Foundation.

 Initially, Bill and John bought some dogs sight unseen with disastrous results.
 Those dogs were disposed of.
 Thereafter, Bill only trusted his own eyes and with John, traveled as far as Holamn Island, and Paulatuk in the west (where no phenotypically pure dogs were found), and the east coast of Baffin Island.
 The dogs they selected in person were phenotypically pure.